Acoustic Guitars

 The Jasmine S35 Acoustic Guitar

-The Jasmine S35 guitar delivers a big sound for a minimal cost and has special features that are usually offered only by higher priced instruments.
-The guitar is a great choice for beginners, serious hobbyists or use as a backup or practice guitar.
-The acoustic guitar has a dreadnought-sized body that provides bold sound and great projection.
+The Jasmine S35 delivers a big sound for a minimal cost and includes a few features usually offered only on higher-priced instruments.
+The guitar is a great choice for beginners, serious hobbyists, or anyone who needs a backup or practice guitar.

-The bracing features a signature Advanced-X Bracing that provides great strength and stability.
-The neck is composed of nato wood, which has similar sound properties to mahogany.
-The plentiful and inexpensive wood delivers a great tone at a lower cost, and slim neck profile enhances playability for experienced musicians.
+The bracing uses a signature Advanced-X pattern that provides strength and stability.
+The neck is nato, which has sound properties similar to mahogany and offers a great tone at a lower cost, while the slim neck profile improves playability for more experienced hands.

-The fretboard is made of rosewood, which is used on many of the more expensive guitars.
-The wood resists wear and damage, and makes the guitar easier to play without the stickiness that some fretboards generate.
+The fretboard is rosewood, the same material used on many pricier guitars.
+It resists wear and damage and plays smoothly without the stickiness some fretboards develop.

-The tuners on the S35 are chrome, and this enhances the tuning fidelity of less experienced musicians.
-You can keep your guitar in tune easily, and the synthetic bone used for the saddles and nut adds an extra layer of stability.
-Synthetic bone is often indistinguishable from real bone, but it costs less and is more durable.
+The tuners are chrome, which helps less experienced players keep the guitar in tune, and the synthetic bone used for the saddle and nut adds an extra layer of stability.
+Synthetic bone is often indistinguishable from real bone but costs less and lasts longer.

 Pros and Cons of the Jasmine S35